americanexpress/one-app/docs/api/modules/App-Configuration.md

 }
 ```

 The `dnsCache` option allows for enabling applcation-level DNS caching.
 It is disabled by default.
-When enabled, the dedault max TTL is `Infinity`.
+When enabled, the default max TTL is `Infinity`.

 ## `validateStateConfig`